IMADA

 Visits Ipswich Middle School

-In September 2011, Ms. Eaton's art classes at the Ipswich Middle school had a very special model.
+In 2011 and again in 2018, Ms. Eaton's art classes at the Ipswich Middle school had a very special model.
 Pearl's visit to the school produced some wonderful artwork and was way too fun!

 Picture